Appointy/Jaal/About.md

 [GraphQL](https://graphql.org/) is a query language for APIs.
 It exposes a single endpoint for data fetching and allows UI to define their data requirements.
 Hence, a GraphQL server overcomes all the above mentioned challenges as it only returns the data required.

 ### Goal
-The goal was to develop GraphQL spec compliant server without disturbing Appointy's tech stack.
-There are various frameworks but none of them is spec compliant and had many different drawbacks.
+The goal was to develop spec compliant GraphQL server without disturbing Appointy's tech stack.
+There are various frameworks to develop GraphQL servers but none of them are spec compliant and had many different drawbacks.

 To achieve our goal, we developed Jaal - A spec compliant GraphQL server framework.
 Jaal exposes various APIs to develop spec compliant GraphQL servers.
 Along with Jaal, we developed *protoc-gen-jaal* - a protocol buffer plugin to generate the code required to develop a GraphQL server.